 Throughout 2016, Malhama Tactical’s units trained the hard-line Islamist rebel group Ahrar al-Sham and Jabhat Fateh al-Sham in urban combat to help their fight against the Syrian regime in Aleppo.
 In one video, trainees practice firing multiple rocket-propelled grenade (RPG) rounds and work as squads to assault a building.
 In another, a two-man team clears rooms and eliminates targets using grenades and gunfire, all under the watchful eye of Malhama instructors.

 This type of training isn’t cheap — the RPG rounds Malhama uses in its practice sessions are estimated to cost around $800 each on the black market — which is why military training for most rebel and jihadi groups in Syria has tended to consist of small more than marching, acrobatics, and basic marksmanship.
 But for jihadi groups that can afford it, Malhama Tactical’s infantry training is worth the expense.
-One European military contractor who spoke on the condition of anonymity acknowledged that the group’s tactical skills would provide it, and whomever it trains, a distinct advantage on the Syrian battlefield.
+One European military contractor who spoke on the condition of anonymity acknowledged that the group’s tactical skills would provide it whomever it trains a distinct advantage on the Syrian battlefield.

 Malhama Tactical’s operators have, on occasion, also acted as special forces for different jihadi groups.
 In September 2016, they embedded with the Turkistan Islamic Party to help it repulse an Assad regime attack in southern Aleppo, according to a rebel activist source familiar with the group.
-Still, Abu Rofiq says his outfit’s primary goal is to train other rebel and jihadi groups in combat, rather than fight on the front lines.
+Still, Abu Rofiq says his outfit’s primary goal is to train other rebel and jihadi groups in combat rather than fight on the front lines.
 Abu Rofiq admitted that Malhama also produces equipment for other jihadi groups as needed.
 Malhama, for example, manufactures accessories for the PKM, an extremely popular Russian-made 7.62 mm machine gun.
-The vests and grips, widely used in Aleppo during the intense fighting there, have become especially sought after among jihadis.
+The vests and grips, widely used in Aleppo during the intense fighting there, have become especially sought after jihadis.

 Malhama Tactical also takes its social media presence very seriously.
 The group advertises its services through Facebook, YouTube, Twitter, and the Russian social media site VKontakte, although the group’s account has been suspended.
 Its Instagram feed has the feel of something produced by a major corporate gun manufacturer.
 It features artsy, filtered photos of weapons and militants taken from multiple angles, interspersed between various high-quality Malhama logo designs.
 With more than 208,160 views on YouTube, Malhama has a large reach, especially for its size.
 By comparison, the Free Syrian Army al-Moutasem Brigade, which is 50 times larger and half a year older, has just over 110,000 YouTube views.
-Everyone from rebels in Syria to Ukrainian soldiers and Russian separatists in Donetsk has commented on the group’s posts.
+From rebels in Syria to Ukrainian soldiers and Russian separatists in Donetsk has commented on the group’s posts.

 Malhama’s YouTube and Facebook pages also showcase free online guides for jihadis, covering improvised grenade construction, weapon cleaning, room clearing, and urban combat, among other skills.
 The group’s instructors organize online training sessions — on subjects including battlefield first aid; the use of weapons, such as RPG-7s; hand signal systems for urban combat; and introductions on how to conduct ambushes — when in-person assistance and consulting is not possible.

 Although Malhama Tactical charges for its services, Abu Rofiq insists he isn’t a mercenary.
 He says his group’s motivation transcends money.
-“Our goal is different; we are fighting for an concept,” he said — namely, jihad against Assad.
+“Our goal is different; we are fighting for a concept,” he said — namely, jihad against Assad.

 “We’ll see a lot more of this activity going forward in the decades to come,” said Sean McFate, an associate professor at the National Defense University and author of The Modern Mercenary, a book about private armies.
-For McFate, the growth of Malhama Tactical is a natural offshoot of the prolonged Syrian war, but the outfit’s mixture of extremist ideology with the privatization of war is a unique and troubling trend.
+For McFate, the growth of Malhama Tactical is a natural offshoot of the prolonged Syrian war.
+Still, the outfit’s mixture of extremist ideology with the privatization of war is a unique and troubling trend.
 “A jihadi group doing this is a modern level because if you’re talking about hardcore idealists paying for [military training], then that’s a milestone of modern warfare,” McFate said.

 Abu Rofiq’s leadership has also brought him unwanted attention from the Russian government, which views him as a major terrorism threat.
 On Feb.
 7, Russian airstrikes flattened Abu Rofiq’s apartment in Idlib, killing his wife, infant son, and several other civilians.
 Despite initial reports to the contrary, a local source confirmed that the airstrikes missed Abu Rofiq entirely.
 He had exited his apartment just moments before to help casualties from another nearby bombing.

-Neil Hauer, lead analyst for the SecDev Group in Ottawa, Canada, and Subkhan Khuriev contributed to this report.
+* Neil Hauer, lead analyst for the SecDev Group in Ottawa, Canada, and Subkhan Khuriev, contributed to this report.